(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Duality for quadratic operads revisited

 where $R^\perp \subset \Gamma (E^\vee)(2n-1)$ is the annihilator of $R \subset \Gamma(E)(2n-1)$ in the pairing~(\ref{1}), and $(R^\perp)$ the operadic ideal generated by $R^\perp$. \end{definition}

-\begin{remark} {\rm If $\calP$ is a quadratic operad generated by an operation of arity $n$ and degree $d$, then the generating operation of $\calP^!$ has the same arity but degree $-d + n-2$, i.e.~for $n\not =2$ (the non-binary case) the Koszul duality {\em may not\/} preserve the degree of the generating operation!
-There seemed to be a common misunderstanding that the Koszul duality preserves the degree of generating operations even in the non-binary case.
-This resulted in several wrong statements about the Koszulity of $n$-ary algebras. } \end{remark}
+\begin{remark} {\rm If $\calP$ is a quadratic operad generated by an operation of arity $n$ and degree $d$, then the generating operation of $\calP^!$ has the same arity but degree $-d + n-2$, i.e.~for $n\not =2$ (the non-binary case) the Koszul duality {\em may not\/} preserve the degree of the generating operation.
+As in the binary case, one easily verifies that the quadratic dual is a contravariant reflection, $(\calP^!)^! \cong \calP$. } \end{remark}